MakeSchool-Tutorials/Intro-Flocking-Swift3/P00-Getting-Started/content.md

 ---

 > [info]
-> Xcode 8 and Swift 3 was released on on September 13th, 2016.
+> Xcode 8 and Swift 3 was released on September 13th, 2016.
 Please make sure to update as soon as possible.
 [The first lesson](https://www.makeschool.com/academy/tutorial/getting-started-with-xcode-playgrounds-0afee09b-0bdb-47bd-8551-e179266b6b65/get-started-with-xcode-74d7476e-22f1-403c-99ab-b767f1a7b71e) has been updated with instructions for checking your version and updating if necessary.

 **These are the instructions for Xcode 8.
 If you have Xcode 7 and cannot update, please go back to the dashboard and select the Xcode 7 version.**